Lovinity/wwsu/README.md

 #### Response 404
 ### /directors/remove
 Removes a director from the system. **Requires authorization**
- - **WARNING:** As of version 5.0.0, this endpoint will require directors/auth authorization of an administrator director instead of hosts/get authorization.
-This endpoint will also reject if trying to remove the only administrator director in the system.
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/admin-director authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
 #### Request
 | key | criteria |
 |--|--|